white-axe/mkxp-z/libretro/README.md

 make WASI_SDK=/path/to/wasi-sdk WASM_OPT=/path/to/binaryen/bin/wasm-opt WASM2C=/path/to/wabt/bin/wasm2c CTAGS=/path/to/ctags
 ```

-This will produce the directory "retro/build/retro-phase1".
+This will produce the directory "libretro/build/libretro-stage1".

-# Phase 2
+# Stage 2

-This phase produces the actual core file.
+This stage produces the actual core file.

 Required software:
 * C and C++ compilers